Kenna-Tefera/alx-pre_course/README.md

 my first readme
-updating the readme from git.com
+and now updating the readme from git.com